 And then we started putting everything together, and in the next two years’ time after doing all of this, it went from 4400 to 114.
 You know, from over 4000 to around 100- so normal levels in two years.
 It was amazing to see that transformation, and she was feeling great.
 Her thyroid hormone deficiency symptoms had cleared up.
 All her labs along with her symptoms- stinging, all that stuff, aches, and pains.
 The cholesterol went down to normal.
 All of our issues had cleared up, and it’s just so encouraging.

 Even in a very severe case like this or whatever is going on with you, in most cases, you can get better.
 It’s just a matter of really committing, getting in there, and finding out, what’s causing this.
 Get to the root cause of your symptoms, such as brain fog, and then be provided with some long-term, permanent solutions so that you can get better.

 So I wanted to share that story with you today, and thanks so much for joining me.
 If you would like a copy of the Free Diet, just click on the link.
-If you know anyone that would benefit from this, feel free to share it again, I appreciate you spending time with me today, and we will see you next time.
+If you know anyone that would benefit from this, or anyone looking for a Hashimoto’s specialist near them, feel free to share it again.
+I appreciate you spending time with me today, and we will see you next time.

 Today, I’m going to talk to you about healing Hashimoto’s.
 For those of you who may not be familiar with it, Hashimoto’s is an autoimmune thyroid condition where your body produces antibodies against your own thyroid tissue.
 The thyroid starts to get destroyed over time causing typically low thyroid function.
 It is the most common cause of hypothyroidism in the United States.